rsksmart/devportal-1.0/rif/multisig/architecture/contracts.md

 ## GnosisSafe

 It provides the functionalities required to setup a GnosisSafe and to execute the transactions.
-It also exposes the methods to add, remove or swap the owners and the set a new threshold.
+It also exposes the methods to add, remove or swap the owners and set a new threshold.

 ### Setup